Ellam Avan Seyal: Plot

-The basic premise is of a lawyer doling out his brand of justice on criminals whom he himself had acquitted from the courts.
+The basic premise is of a lawyer doling out his brand of justice on criminals whom he himself had acquitted from the courts through legal representation.

 The story is centered on Lakshman Krishna alias LK, an enigmatic yet renowned criminal lawyer with an even more enigmatic mission.
 LK helps out hardened criminals get away from court by lying that there is no proof of their crimes.
 But later, he pursues and takes them out in a bizarre show of vigilante justice.
 It was then that the case of Mirchi Girls, a band of spoilt, rich NRI girls, reaches him.

 Mirchi Girls are the main people accused in the murder of Chinthamani, their college mate, an innocent girl from a conservative background.
 Veeramani, Chinthamani's old father, is fighting hard for justice and is represented by Advocate Anbukarasu, a public prosecutor who is famous for his unique style of argument.
 After a long court battle, LK succeeds in bringing the judgement in favor of Mirchi Girls.
 He finds out that the people who committed Chinthamani's murder were none other than Anbukarasu and the college principal David Williams.
 Chinthamani was sent to David's house, but she was locked in a room there and made to have sex with him.
 Then, Anbukarasu interferes, locks the door, and rapes her all day.
 Covered in lust, she is killed by them after they rape her for hours.
 LK, in his own violent way, kills David and Anbukarasu to deliver justice to Chinthamani and Veeramani.